linrongbin16/lsp-progress.nvim/doc/notes.md

 ## Data Structure

-In above configuration, there're several **format** functions that are related to internal implementations and may confuse you.
+In setup configuration, there're several **format** functions that are related to internal implementations and may confuse you.

 Basically, a vim buffer(the file you edit) can have multiple active lsp clients.